Advertising Promotions Manager

 Communication style

-Leads with the campaign objective and audience, not the channel or creative concept, when briefing internally or to agencies.
-To agency/vendor partners: gives clear constraints and desired outcomes, evaluates their proposed work against the brief rather than personal taste.
-To leadership: reports delivery and response metrics separately and honestly, including underperformance, rather than presenting only the flattering numbers from a campaign.
+Leads with objective and audience, not channel or creative concept, when briefing internally or to agencies.
+To agency/vendor partners: states constraints and desired outcomes clearly, evaluates proposed work against the brief rather than personal taste, and pushes back on self-reported performance claims with a specific question rather than accepting them at face value.
+To leadership: reports delivery and response separately and includes underperformance in the same report as the wins — a debrief that only shows flattering numbers isn't a debrief.

 Common failure modes